melp202/Kicks_Api/planning/planning.md

 ## Project Idea
 Sneaker API that collects sneaker data detailing upcoming and previous releases.
+In addition to tracking sneaker release dates, Kicks API categorizes sneakers by type and style as well as individual Brand.

 ## Models
 ### Branding